Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 There are a few ways to optimize your website if it's using a JS framework.

 * As always, minimize your JS files
-* Use server-side rendering (bring some of that JS could back into the server)
+* Use server-side rendering (bring some of that JS code back into the server)
 * Use pre-rendering.
-Accordign to [netlify.com](https://www.netlify.com/blog/2016/11/22/prerendering-explained/), "Prerendering is a process to preload all elements on the page in preparation for a web crawler to see it."
+According to [netlify.com](https://www.netlify.com/blog/2016/11/22/prerendering-explained/), "Prerendering is a process to preload all elements on the page in preparation for a web crawler to see it."

 #### What's server-side rendering?